 Power Steering Fluid Flush

 Power steering fluid lubricates, removes heat, and transfers hydraulic pressure throughout the system.
 Therefore, it must withstand the high pressures and temperatures in today's hydraulic power steering systems.

-When it turns dark brown or black colored, it has oxidized and lost its necessary properties.
-Particles from the pump and rack and pinion collect in the bottom of the reservoir.
-If not flushed, varnish will form, seals will begin to harden, and hoses will deteriorate.
+When it turns dark brown or black colored, it has oxidized and lost its fundamental properties.
+Particles from the pump and rack and pinion collect at the bottom of the reservoir.
+If not flushed, varnish forms, seals begin to harden, and hoses deteriorate.

 Fresh power steering fluid contains additives that protect seals, hoses, and the power steering pump and rack and pinion from premature wear.

-The illustration shows a more complete flushing of the system.
+The illustration shows a power steering fluid flush.
 Depending on how dirty and contaminated the system is, it may require a helper and several quarts of fluid.

-Always use the correct fluid and flush or change the fluid according to manufacturer’s specifications.
-Some manufacturers recommend flushing with a solvent free power steering cleaner before a regular fluid exchange or every 50,000 miles.
-It helps remove harmful deposits and debris that lead to power steering moans and squeals.
+Always use the correct fluid and flush or change the fluid according to the manufacturer's specifications.
+Some manufacturers recommend flushing with a solvent-free power steering cleaner before a regular fluid exchange or every 50,000 miles.
+It helps remove harmful deposits and debris that lead to power steering problems.